Quality assessment of solar irradiance data#

 legend = axes[i].legend(loc='upper right')

-for handle in legend.legendHandles:
+for handle in legend.legend_handles:

 handle.set_sizes([10])